 Perkins joined USA Baseball in March 1998, first working on the organization's Junior Olympic Baseball Championships.
-The then-56-team tournament has grown into the annual USA Baseball 14U/15U/17U National Team Championships in Arizona and Florida.
+The then-56-team tournament has grown into the annual USA Baseball 14U/15U/16U/17U National Team Championships in Arizona and North Carolina.

 Following his internship with the Junior Olympics, he was named director, merchandise and apparel sales, in 1999 and launched and assumed responsibility for USA Baseball's merchandise and retail programs.
-One year later, prior to the 2000 prior to the 2000 Olympic Games in Sydney, Perkins moved into the role of associate director of business development.
+One year later, prior to the 2000 Olympic Games in Sydney, Perkins moved into the role of associate director of business development.

 In 2003, Perkins was promoted to director of marketing and licensing and was part of a five-person relocation committee that selected North Carolina's Triangle-area as the new home for USA Baseball.
 Following the organization's relocation, he was named the Chief Operating Officer.
 Under his guidance as the COO, he has headlined numerous successful endeavors.

-Perkins formalized the organization's internship program, which has seen over 100 interns successfully complete the program and go on to full-time positions in sports or opportunities of higher education.
-Twenty of USA Baseball's current full-time employees were interns with the organization.
+Perkins formalized the organization's internship program, which has seen over 250 interns successfully complete the program and go on to full-time positions in sports or opportunities of higher education.
+Twenty-one of USA Baseball's current full-time employees were interns with the organization.

-He oversaw the development of the organization's digital media strategy, including multiple web site launches with the assistance of Major League Baseball Advanced Media, national television broadcasts on MLB Network, growth on social media platforms, and the creation of the organization's digital media department -- which is recognized as one of the top five most "socialed" National Governing Body sites.
+He oversaw the development of the organization's ecommerce and digital media strategies, including multiple web site launches with Major League Baseball Advanced Media and Shopify, national television broadcasts on MLB Network, growth on social media platforms, and the creation of the organization's digital media department -- which is recognized as one of the top five most "socialed" National Governing Body sites.

 Perkins also developed and launched the USA Baseball Prospect Classic, an exhibition series between the USA Baseball Collegiate and 18U National Teams, which was broadcast nationally on MLB Network.
-Additionally, he oversaw the tour contact, venue relations and logistic for the 2013 and 2015 USA/Cuba International Friendship Series in the United Stated, which was the first time the teams have played on U.S. soil since 1996.
+Additionally, he oversaw the tour contact, venue relations and logistic for the 2013, 2015, 2017 and 2019 USA/Cuba International Friendship Series in the United States, which was the first time the teams have played on U.S. soil since 1996.

 Perkins graduated from the University of Arizona with a bachelor's of science degree in Finance with a concentration in International Business.

-Currently serving on the advisory board with the Greater Raleigh Sports Alliance (GRSA), he resides in Raleigh, North Carolina, with his wife, Liz, and son, Lincoln.
+Currently serving on the advisory board with the Greater Raleigh Sports Alliance (GRSA), he resides in Raleigh, North Carolina, with his wife, Liz, and sons, Lincoln and Dayton.